-Susan Emmerich, assistant professor of nursing
+Chris Eckardt, assistant professor of nursing

-Dr. Debra Franzen, professor of nursing
+Trisha Highland, assistant professor of nursing

 Welcome to Grand View and a new journey.
 My teaching experience spans caring, pharmacology, caring responses, medical/surgical, and computers and NCLEX-RN.
 My teaching philosophy is that we are all learners.
 Learning occurs best within an environment that is learner-centered and in which all participants have a desire to learn.
 I get excited about teaching and love it when we can learn from each other.

-Brenda Hoshaw, assistant professor of nursing
+Brenda Carlson, assistant professor of nursing

 Each day is filled with opportunities to learn and grow while enrolled in our nursing program.
 I look forward to learning with you in the classroom and clinical as we grow together as nurses.
 Currently, I teach Pharmacology in Nursing Situations and Assessment of Well-being, but have expertise in Adults in the Institution, Caring Responses, and our former Computers and NCLEX-RN course from 27 years of teaching.
 In addition, I have taught Caring and Physical Assessment in the RN-BSN program.
 Teaching is supported by a clinical practice as an ARNP completing geriatric health assessments and as a staff nurse caring for cardiac rehabilitation clients after a heart event.
-I'm passionate about aging care, and complementary and alternative therapies.
+I'm passionate about aging care and complementary and alternative therapies.
 My personal life embraces two teenage sons, friends and family, passion for bicycle touring, enhancing natural space on my acreage, piano, softball, and skiing.
 Many fond Grand View memories while an undergraduate student are ever-present.

-Michelle Lahner, assistant professor of nursing
+Lisa Laughlin, assistant professor of nursing

-Judith Myers, assistant professor of nursing
+Kristen Myers, assistant professor of nursing